This Girl Can

 I was copywriter and art director on a series of content films that were developed to support the campaign throughout the year.
 Each features a different girl and different sport, tackling a barrier that they might have come up against – and how they've overcome it.

 Eight of the films have gone live already, with more to come.
-As of early June, they've racked up over 8.8 million views, along with more than 42.8k likes and 4.2k shares, on Facebook alone.
+As of 2018, they've racked up over 9.9 million views on Facebook and YouTube alone.

 We told new stories not only through content but also through bios that sit on the This Girl Can site.
 These bios capture the role of sport in the lives of a variety of women and link to further information about the activities themselves.